 Each time you create or find a product you want to promote, create an educational email series of 7 to 10 emails that describes the problem and the solution.
 To keep emails short, link to details provided on the blog post.
 Email readers will go to your blog to read more.
 Hint: Don’t forget to create matching social media messages too.

 Develop Effective Subject Lines

-If you want your audience to open your email messages, it’s imperative that you learn how to create subject lines that get your subscribers attention.
-Not only do you have to get them on your list, you must get them to open and read your messages.
+If you want your audience to open your email messages, it’s imperative that you learn how to create subject lines that get your subscriber's attention.
+Not only do you have to get them on your list, but you must also get them to open and read your messages.
 Then, you have to inspire or intrigue them enough in your message to take action.

 One way to get them to open your messages is to provide a reason to open them via the subject line.
 Subject lines should be clear, to the point, and use the type of keywords that trigger your audience to want to see what’s inside the email.
 Subject lines should not be tricky, clever, or puns.
 They should state directly what the reader will get inside to be most effective and when appropriate, personalized to grab their attention.

 Once you get people on your email list, it’s important not to ignore them.
 Send messages that are full of value regularly.
 Your email messages can be even more valuable than your blog posts in some ways because they are more direct and personal in nature even if they are usually shorter messages.